leparlon/WormBrain/README.md

 # Worm Brain Plugin

 A custom node for creating AI-powered worms in Godot Engine.
-`brain.gd` and `weights.gd` use real mapping taken from a C. Elegans worm brain.
+`brain.gd` and `weights.gd` use real mapping taken from a C. Elegans worm brain (It has only 302 neurons).
 Enables you to simulate it on your game.
-It has only 302 neurons but!
 Heavily based on this project: [Simulate the C. Elegans worm brain on your browser](https://github.com/heyseth/worm-sim)

 Drag WormNode to your scene and enjoy.